aaronghsh/Voltage-Controlled-Switch/README.md

 # Voltage Controlled Switches 🔌

-Welcome to the Voltage Controlled Switches project!
 This project investigates the behavior of real vs ideal electronic switches, with a focus on **MOSFET-based switch designs**.
 It includes simulations, physical testing, waveform analysis, and performance evaluation of two different switch configurations.

 ---